Texas-Aerial-Robotics/Controls-ROS/README.md

 It then feeds commands to the Pixhawk 2 using MAVROS.

-#1.
-Install ROS
+## 1. Install ROS

-⋅⋅⋅First, install ROS using the following instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu ⋅⋅⋅Do _Desktop Install_
+   First, install ROS using the following instructions: http://wiki.ros.org/kinetic/Installation/Ubuntu

+   Do _Desktop Install_
-⋅⋅⋅Make sure to follow all the way through the installation (until _Step 1.7_ at the end of the page)
+   Make sure to follow all the way through the installation (until _Step 1.7_ at the end of the page)

-#2.
-Set Up Catkin workspace
+## 2. Set Up Catkin workspace

 We use catkin build instead of catkin_make.
 Please install the following:
 ```